OpenClaude: Open-Source Coding Agent for Cloud and Local Models

 openclaudeStarts the interactive CLI.

-/providerOpens guided provider setup and saved profile management.
+/providerOpens guided provider setup and profile management.

 /onboard-githubStarts GitHub Models onboarding.